 House line item CPM determines ranking of eligible House ads but do not need to meet any floor price set in unified pricing rules in order to be eligible to serve an ad, thereby effectively serving as a fall-back ad.
 Learn more

-The following Google products can currently serve ads to Ad Manager networks using dynamic allocation:
+The following Google products can serve ads to Ad Manager networks using dynamic allocation:

 - AdSense: Provides fewer controls and more straightforward management.
-Demand can come from a number of large third-party ad buyers, including AdWords and other buyers participating in the real-time bidding exchange.
+Demand can come from a number of large third-party ad buyers, including Google Ads and other buyers participating in the real-time bidding exchange.

 - Line items with delivery goals: Line items that have delivery goals, either an absolute impression/click goal or a percentage of delivery.
 These include Sponsorship, Standard, Network, Bulk, or House line item types.